IRL2/nanover-docs/source/concepts/applications.rst

 User origin
 ~~~~~~~~~~~

-A user-origin is a suggestion to the client of how to position its coordinate
+A user-origin is a suggestion to a client of how to position their coordinate
 space (and therefore avatar) relative to server space.
 This is used by the
 :ref:`radial orient <radial-orient>` server feature.